Cylinders in canonical del Pezzo fibrations: Degree or lower

-In this subsection, we shall show ``only if" part of Theorem \ref{main(1-3)}(4).
-Assume that $S$ does not satisfy any condition on singularities of (1), (2) and (3) in Theorem \ref{main(1-3)} and contains a cylinder, say $U$.
-With the notation as in \S \S \ref{5-1}, recall that $\Bs (\sL ) = \{ p\}$, here $p$ is a singular point on $S$, which is $k$-rational, by Lemma \ref{Bs}.
-In order to show that ``only if" part of Theorem \ref{main(1-3)}(4), we shall prove that the singularity of $p$ is $A_n^-$, $D_n^-$ or $E_n^-$-type.
-Here, we see that the singularity of $p$ is not $A_n^{++}$-type on $S$ for any $n$.
-Indeed, $\Bs (\wsL )$ is consisted of only one $k$-rational point, say $\wtp$, by Proposition \ref{Bs(3)}.
-In what follows, suppose that the singularity of $p$ on $S$ is one of the following: \begin{itemize} \item $d=2$: $A_n^+$-type for some $n=1,\dots ,4$ or $(A_5^+)'$-type, \item $d=1$: $A_n^+$-type for some $n=1,\dots ,6$ or $(A_7^+)'$, $D_5^+$ or $E_6^+$-type. \end{itemize} On the other hand, we will prove Lemmas \ref{sym(1)}, \ref{sym(2)} and \ref{sym(3)}, which contradict above hypothesis.
-Now, we shall treat the following Lemmas \ref{Corti(2)} and \ref{Corti(3)}, which will play a crucial role to show Lemmas \ref{sym(1)} and \ref{sym(2)}: \begin{lem} Assume that $\wsL \sim _{\bQ} a(-K_{\wS})-bM$ for some positive rational numbers $a,b$, where $M$ is an effective $\bQ$-divisor and is consisted of some irreducible components of exceptional set of $\sigma$.
-We shall take three positive rational numbers $\alpha ,\beta$ and $\gamma$ satisfying $a \ge \alpha b$, $\beta = -(M \cdot M_0)$ for some irreducible component $M_0$ on $M_{\kc}$ and $\gamma = -(M)^2$. \begin{enumerate} \item If $d=2$, then the following four inequalities does not hold simultaneously:
+In this subsection, we shall show the ``only if" part of Theorem \ref{main(1-3)}(4).
+Assume that $S$ does not satisfy any condition on singularities of (1), (2) nor (3) in Theorem \ref{main(1-3)} and contains a cylinder, say $U$.
+Letting $\sL$ be the linear system on $S$, which is the same as in \S \S \ref{5-1}, by Lemma \ref{Bs} we then see that $\Bs (\sL ) = \{ p\}$ such that $p$ is a singular point on $S$, which is $k$-rational.
+In order to show the ``only if" part of Theorem \ref{main(1-3)}(4), we shall prove that the singular point $p$ is of type $A_n^-$, $D_n^-$ or $E_n^-$.
+Letting $\wsL$ be the linear system on $\wS$, which is the same as in \S \S \ref{5-1}, by Proposition \ref{Bs(3)} we see that $\Bs (\wsL )$ consists of only one $k$-rational point, say $\wtp$.
+In other words, the singular point $p$ is not of type $A_n^{++}$ on $S$ for any $n$.
+In what follows, suppose that the singular point $p$ on $S$ is one of the following according to the degree $d$: \begin{itemize} \item $d=2$: type $A_1^+$, $A_2^+$, $A_3^+$, $A_4^+$ or $(A_5^+)'$, \item $d=1$: type $A_1^+$, $A_2^+$, $A_3^+$, $A_4^+$, $A_5^+$, $A_6^+$, $(A_7^+)'$, $D_5^+$ or $E_6^+$. \end{itemize} Meanwhile, we will prove Lemmas \ref{sym(1)}, \ref{sym(2)} and \ref{sym(3)}, which contradict the above hypothesis.
+Now, we shall treat the following Lemmas \ref{Corti(2)} and \ref{Corti(3)}, which will play a crucial role to show Lemmas \ref{sym(1)} and \ref{sym(2)}: \begin{lem} Assume that $\wsL \sim _{\bQ} a(-K_{\wS})-bM$ for some positive rational numbers $a$ and $b$, where $M$ is an effective $\bQ$-divisor on $\wS$ and consists of some irreducible components of exceptional set of $\sigma$.
+Let $\alpha ,\beta$ and $\gamma$ be three positive rational numbers satisfying $a \ge \alpha b$, $\beta = -(M \cdot M_0)$, and $\gamma = -(M)^2$, where $M_0$ is an irreducible component of $M_{\kc}$ passing through $\wtp$.
+Then the following hold: \begin{enumerate} \item If $d=2$, then the following four inequalities do not hold simultaneously:

-for any rational numbers $u,v$ with $u \ge 0$. \item If $d=1$, then the following four inequalities does not hold simultaneously:
+for any rational numbers $u,v$ with $u \ge 0$. \item If $d=1$, then the following four inequalities do not hold simultaneously:

-for any rational numbers $u,v$ with $u \ge 0$. \end{enumerate} \end{lem} \begin{proof} We only show (1), because (2) can be shown by the argument similarly to (1).
+for any rational numbers $u,v$ with $u \ge 0$. \end{enumerate} \end{lem} \begin{proof} We only show (1), because (2) can be shown by the argument similar to (1).